drduh/macOS-Security-and-Privacy-Guide/README.md

     [Bool] true
 ```

-Alternatively, check **Activity Monitor** while the application is running and adding the "Sandbox" column.
+Alternatively, check **Activity Monitor** while the application is running and add the "Sandbox" column.

 App Store software is required to use App Sandbox.
 Applications such as Google Chrome use their own [sandbox](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md) and might not use App Sandbox.